HOME > THE DISABILITY TAX CREDIT > APPLYING FOR THE DISABILITY TAX CREDIT

 For your medical practitioner when submitting Part B:

-• Your medical practitioner can fill out Part B online with a reference number.
+Your medical practitioner can fill out Part B online with a reference number.
+Once the online version of Part B is completed, the application will automatically be submitted to the CRA.

 Finding a medical practitioner to fill out Part B